UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 * Visitor can view the page on desktop
 * Visitor can view the page on a mobile screen size
 * Visitor can view the page on a tablet screen size
+* Check that content is the same on any screen-size, only the size of the components and how much information is on one line should change.

 ```